niwyj7/similar-sample-by-distance/README.md

 This motivates restricting the candidate neighbourhood to regime-consistent subsets before local estimation.
 Statistically, this reduces mixture bias and makes the local empirical distribution more homogeneous.

-## 9. Why Forecast Revisions Matter
+## 9. Forecast Revisions （optional）

 Let